Introduction to Data Lake

 The quality of the analysis also increases with the increase in data volume, data quality, and metadata.

 - Storage engines such as Hadoop have made it easy to store disparate information.
-There is no need to model data with a Lake into a company-wide scheme.
+Modeling data with a Lake into a company-wide scheme is unnecessary.

 - The quality of analyzes also increases with the increase in data volume, data quality, and metadata.